ckaestne/seai/assignments/I1_case_study.md

 ## Overview

 Building a system with an AI component requires more than building and tuning a model.
 Understanding challenges in a specific project may help deriving insights for other projects.
-In this assignment, you will analyze the report for on of two projects to identify software engineering concerns in building a production ML system.
+In this assignment, you will analyze the report for one of two projects to identify software engineering concerns in building a production ML system.

 Learning goals:
 * Understand the scope of software engineering challenges when building an AI-enabled system